chengzhuzhang94/Local-Signal-Detection/README.md

 ## Poisson Response Simulation

-The main code script is `github_Poisson_simulation2.m` which can be found in the subfolder "Matlab Code".
+The main code script is `github_Poisson_simulation.m` which can be found in the subfolder "Matlab Code".

 ## Beijing Housing Price Application

-The main code script is `github_BJ.m` which contains fitting for cross-validation part.
+The main code script is `github_BJ_ver_2.m` which contains fitting for cross-validation part.
 The scatterplot and summary table of 5-fold cross-validation are generated in this script.
 Furthermore, we included another file `github_BJ_explore.m` which contains the early stage exploration we made about the Beijing housing price dataset.
 It includes exploration of the raw dataset and the fitting results from standardized dataset and district-specific linear regression.

 # Helper function list